 UT Tyler Department of Mechanical Engineering

 Students are urged to consider joining one or more engineering societies.
 Society student chapters are lead by engineering students who plan activities and programs.
-Engineering societies provide an opportunity to network with professional engineers employed in the community and to learn about career opportunities.
+Engineering societies provide an opportunity to network with professional engineers employed in the community and to learn about internship and career opportunities.
 Student societies plan field trip and plant tours.

 Participating in an engineering society permits students to meet classmates and faculty members in a social environment.
 Upon graduation, students may become a full member of an engineering society and continue to develop professional connections and technical competencies through involvement with the society.